 The statement of net position (deficit) presents information on the DRA's assets and liabilities, with the difference between the two reported as net position (deficit).
 Net position increases when revenues exceed expenses.
-Increases in assets without a corresponding increase to liabilities result in increased net position, which indicate an improved financial position.
+Increases in assets without a corresponding increase to liabilities result in increased net position, which indicates an improved financial position.
 On the other hand, net position decreases when expenses exceed revenues.
-Increases in liabilities without a corresponding increase in assets or decreases in assets without a corresponding increase in assets or decreases in assets without a corresponding increase in assets or decreases in assets without corresponding decreases in liabilities result in a decreased net position.
+Increases in liabilities without a corresponding increase in assets or decreases in assets without corresponding decreases in liabilities result in a decreased net position.